 Truth or Love: What's Your Choice?

 We live in a post-truth society—that’s what The Economist claimed two months ago.
-Two weeks ago, Oxford English Dictionary chose “post-truth” as its Word of the Year.
+Not long ago, Oxford English Dictionary chose “post-truth” as its Word of the Year.
 Go back a bit further, and having 11 percent of America believe that you are “honest and trustworthy” was good enough to have a 9 percent lead in the race to be the next President of the United States.
 But of course even the polls were post-true.

 We are very confused about the truth: There’s the truth, and then there’s the naked truth.
 There’s the truth, and then there’s the gospel truth (though the Gospel is taken to be obviously false).
 There’s the honest truth, and then there’s the God’s honest truth (but that has nothing to do with God).